-Patients with CAD usually have severe dermatitis of the head and neck and they get referred to a dermatologist for assessment.
+Patients affected by CAD usually have severe dermatitis of the head and neck, and are referred to a dermatologist for assessment.
+The dermatologist will take a detailed history of the medications being used.
 The distribution of the dermatitis can be a helpful pointer to diagnosis, but it can be difficult to tell CAD apart from other types of facial eczema just from the appearance.
 Further tests are usually needed including: